mjtiv/aix-execution-framework/README.md

 ![aix timeline](aix_timeline.png)

-APIs were the training wheels.
+- APIs were the training wheels.
-Agentic AI is the interim crutch.
+- Agentic AI (today’s hype) is the interim crutch.
-.aix is the execution framework that smarter models demand.
+- .aix is the execution framework that smarter models demand.

 ---

-## Why It Matters
+## 🔬 Why This Matters

 As models scale, APIs don’t empower them — they handicap them.
 Just as **VCF became the backbone of genomics**, .aix can become the backbone of AI execution:

 - Open for research and creativity
 - Commercially fair for enterprise use
 - Standardized for trust, portability, and compliance